jethrop/scrapeToMarkdown/README.md

 2. Markdown files for each scraped page
 3. A `table_of_contents.md` file providing an overview of all scraped content

+## Security Considerations

+The script now implements several secure coding practices:

+1. Input validation: URLs are validated before processing
+2. Sanitization: File paths and content are properly sanitized to prevent directory traversal attacks
+3. Error handling: Improved error handling to gracefully manage exceptions
+4. Resource limits: The ability to limit the amount of data downloaded

 ## Note

 The script automatically adds the output directory to .gitignore in the Git root directory to prevent version control of scraped content.